Rani | L. V. Prasad | Anoop Kumar, P. Bhanumati, Raja, Wahab Kashmiri | Costume Drama | Music: D. C. Dutt Lyrics: Vishwamitra Adil, J. S. Kashyap |

 Rani is a 1952 Tamil-language film directed by L. V. Prasad.
 The film stars P. Bhanumathi, S. Balachander, Wahab Kashmiri, S. V. Subbaiah, M. K. Mustafa, M. Saroja, G. M. Basheer, M. S. S. Bhagyam, Lakshmiprabha, C. S. D. Singh, M. R. Santhanam, K. S. Angamuthu and "Baby" Sacchu.
 Wikipedia

-Initial release26 April 1952
+Initial release: 26 April 1952

 Audience reviews